cosinekitty/flywheel/README.md

 ## Design goals

 * Computer plays chess with adjustable skill level.
-  * AI will run in Javascript background worker.
+  * AI runs in Javascript background worker.
-  * Will be strong enough to be a challenge for most people.
+  * Strong enough to be a challenge for most people.
-  * Possible to decrease strength so weaker players can beat it.
+  * Can decrease strength so weaker players can beat it.
 * Also enables creating chess-related HTML5 apps that don't play chess, but just need to know about chess rules.
 * No built-in user interface - can be adapted to any UI you want.
 * No dependencies on other Javascript libraries (pure Javascript/HTML5).